 The dendrogram was constructed from the petal abaxial and adaxial characters of ten different families.
 The hierarchical clustering patterns reveal how variation in petiole epidermal traits among 27 species determines their anatomical similarities.
-Species of the Asteraceae family, Calendula arvensis and Calendula alba, having similar epidermal cell shape, size on their abaxial and adaxial surface of the petal, were grouped.
-Similarly, species of the family Aponaceace, such as Plumeria acutifolia, P. obtusa, and P. rubra, due to their uniform adaxial epidermal structure and adentical stomatal characters, were clustered in a group.
+Species of the Asteraceae family, Calendula arvensis and Calendula alba, having similar epidermal cell shape, size on their abaxial and adaxial surface of the petal, ( Fig 5)were grouped.
+Similarly, species of the family Aponaceace, such as Plumeria acutifolia, P. obtusa, and P. rubra, due to their uniform adaxial epidermal structure and identical stomata characters, were clustered in a group.
 However, species of the cucurbataceae family, Cucurbita pepo, having unique polygonal epidermal cells, form a distinct group.
 It demonstrated it was different from the rest of the taxa.
 The border family clusters, i.e. Fabaceae, Rosaceae, Verbenaceae, and Solanaceae, were formed as the dissimilarities increased in epidermal cell structure.
 The clustering pattern revealed that species were closely related due to their identical epidermal anatomical structure.
 While distinct taxa were formed due to their distant characters.
-The results highlight how essential micromorphological characteristics are for understanding variation in structure among angiosperms, evolutionary interpretation, and the identification of species.
+The results highlight how essential micro morphological characteristics are for understanding variation in structure among angiosperms, evolutionary interpretation, and the identification of species (Fig 11).

 Within closely associated taxa, such as Calendula spp.
 (Asteraceae) and Plumeria spp.
-(Apocynaceae), the correlational study of petal epidermal features among twenty-seven species exhibited significant similarity, with correlation values often above 0.95, suggesting preserved adaxial and abaxial epidermal features.
-Cucurbita pepo, on the other hand, had low or negative correlations, suggesting distinctive epidermal characteristics that confirmed their separate grouping.
-These findings confirm the patterns observed in dendrogram investigation and demonstrate that petal epidermal micro-morphological characteristics is an effective tool to identify species and understanding taxonomic relation.
+(Apocynaceae), the correlational study of petal epidermal features among twenty-seven species exhibited significant similarity, with correlation values often above 0.95, suggesting preserved adaxial and abaxial epidermal features (Table 2 and Table 3).
+Cucurbita pepo, on the other hand, had low or negative correlations, suggesting distinctive epidermal characteristics that confirmed their separate grouping (Fig 6).
+These findings confirm the patterns observed in dendrogram investigation and demonstrate that petal epidermal micro-morphological characteristics is an effective tool to identify species and understanding taxonomic relation (Fig 12).

 4. Discussion